Updated: Aug 11

 Trends didn't change that often so people weren't buying clothes that were in season, only to later discard them or lose interest.
 They had a select amount of clothes and so there was barely any clothing waste.

-It wasn't till I left my home in China (where I was teaching) with just a holiday bag, at the start of the pandemic, that I realized I actually didn't need that much stuff.
-Including an excess amount of clothes.
-I left all my possessions over there because I couldn't return as a result of the lockdowns that ensued.
+It wasn't till I left my home in China (where I was teaching) with just a holiday bag, and couldn't return because of the pandemic, that I realized I actually didn't need that much stuff.

 So ever since, I've been interested in downsizing my closet and keeping it that way, as well as finding more sustainable ways to make clothes.